 A customer reported that installing remotely they were blocked from clicking OK on this dialog.
 They created an Automator script to press the button!

 Once you acknowledge the above dialog the installer will automatically invoke the general section of the Security & Privacy dialog to allow you to approve our system extension to be installed.

 For macOS13 selecting the Open System Settings opens the new System Settings app to the correct section and shows the button to click to grant our extension permission to load.

 Click the lock to make changes and select Allow.

 Some customers have reported at this point the 'Allow' option does not work, especially with keyboard only access.
 In this case you may need to follow the instructions here once installation has completed.

 Enabling accessibility features

 Starting with MacOS 10.13 and extended in 10.14 the OS now seeks permission for any applications that use system interfaces to control the system.
-This applies to four of our components as described below:
+This applies to our components as described below:

 || UPDD Daemon.app

 ||The driver's daemon process that runs as a background process for each logged in use.
 Handles single touch mouse emulation if no other process is controlling the touch (e.g. gestures/commander).